 Types and Operators¶

-This is quick reference guide for Python 3 Syntax that can be usefull during Zerynth scripts development.
+This is a quick reference guide for Python 3.5 syntax for firmware development.
 This section is based on the official Python 3 guide.

 Let’s go step by step.